epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 - The audience seems to really enjoy impossible romances.
 Is it because of fate?
 Do we take pleasure in seeing lovers torn apart by this cruel world?
 - The classic Drama Woman persona is positively correlated with the ratings.
 We surely all enjoy seeing a drama queen fall in love!
 - The Attractive Newcomer persona has a bad influence on the ratings.
 Maybe is it an incentive to never move out?
-- The Talkative Bestfriend persona also tends to be bad for the movies.
+- The Talkative Best Friend persona also tends to be bad for the movies.
 And for sure, we all hate this annoying and awkward friend that often breaks the romance with their unfunny jokes.
 - The Woman Detective persona has a lot of success!
 Who would object?
 We love gruesome murders and we love intense romance.
 What could possibly go wrong when mixing these two?

 Do not forget that these are only small findings.
-They might influence slightly how much we like a romance movie, but none of our factors ended up being a huge impacting factor (at best a +0.3 difference in ratings).
-Maybe you would like to find out further why that is?
+They might influence slightly how much we like a romance movie, but none of our factors ended up being “huge” (at best a +0.3 difference in ratings).
+Our guess is that it might be an instance of group effect: once the first view ratings are given, people tend to stay within their range.

-We have a new suspect: people pleasing in the votes.
-Is our opinion scaled on that of others?
+AND THEY LIVED HAPPILY EVER AFTER….